Nikhil-Mukund/RIFF/README.md

       - Design of feedforward & feedback filters for platform stabilization & seismic noise isolation.

-      - Time domain subtraction of the noise sources that linearly couple to the GW strain data.
+      - Time domain subtraction of the noise sources that linearly/bi-linearly couple to the GW strain data.

 - Input data format